johnnymast/redbox-tracker/README.md

 <a href="https://github.com/johnnymast/redbox-tracker/actions?query=workflow%3APhpcs"><img src="https://github.com/johnnymast/redbox-tracker/workflows/Phpcs/badge.svg" /></a>
 </p>

-Redbox-tracker allows helps you track visiting traffic to your laravel website.
+Redbox-tracker allows helps you to track visiting traffic to your Laravel website.
 New visitors along with their requests will be saved to the database.

 ## WORK IN PROGRESS!

-This package is still being development.
-Using this package at this point in time is discouraged.
+This package is still being developed.
+Using this package at this point is discouraged.